 - Your Housing Costs in Proportion to Income: What percentage of your total cash flow goes towards your housing costs?
 Is it in line with industry standards (“industry standards” really meaning are you house poor, or not)?

 I’ve got an easy, fun way for you to organize all your digits for the big night right here:

 But putting together your money digits is not the only really important prep work that goes into this night; it’s also important to know who is currently taking responsibility of different money categories, which money roles have slipped through the cracks, and who is going to take responsibility of each category moving forward.

-Because you gotta work together as a team, okay?
+Because you gotta work together as a team when managing finances together, okay?
 Use each other’s strengths, and make up for each other’s weaknesses – that’s part of the benefit of being a couple rather than being single when it comes to financial management.